VirgoTech2026/oics-canon/README.md

 OICS establishes a fixed point of creation for digital assets.

-This repository contains canonical documents defining the system.
+This repository contains canonical records defining the system..

 ---